Ollie Height Tracker Calculator

 What determines ollie height?

-An ollie is skateboarding’s fundamental trick — a jump where the board stays with the rider without being grabbed.
+An ollie is skateboarding’s fundamental trick: a jump where the board comes with you without anyone grabbing it.
 The physics involve three phases: the tail snap (pop), the foot slide (leveling), and the tuck (peak height).

 Ollie height factors: